 Acute Lymphocytic Leukemia

-Acute lymphocytic leukemia (ALL) starts in the cells that become lymphocytes, which are white blood cells that normally help protect people from infections.
-In ALL, the abnormal cells grow quickly and, if untreated, can spread rapidly from the blood and bone to other parts of the body and be life-threatening.
+Acute lymphocytic leukemia (ALL) starts in the cells that are destined to become lymphocytes, which are white blood cells that normally help protect people from infections.
+In ALL, the abnormal cells grow quickly and, if untreated, can spread rapidly from the bone marrow and blood to other parts and be life-threatening.
 ALL is also called acute lymphoblastic leukemia.

-To classify ALL, your doctor may use the World Health Organization (WHO) classification system, which considers the results of morphology (shape and size of the cancer cells), flow cytometry (the process of identifying markers/proteins on a cell), cytogenetic tests (a process that looks at the number and structure of chromosomes that make up cancer cells), and other molecular lab tests that provide detailed information about the subtype of ALL.
+Your doctor may use the World Health Organization (WHO) classification system, which considers the results of morph-ology (shape and size of the cancer cells), flow cytometry (the process of identifying markers/proteins on or in a cell), cytogenetic tests (a process that looks at the number and structure of chromosomes that make up the cancer cells), and other molecular lab tests that provide information about genes and, in turn, the subtype of ALL.

-Also considered are the type of lymphocyte (B-cell or T-cell, which are the two main types of lymphocyte) the leukemia comes from, and how mature these leukemia cells are.
+Your doctor will also consider the type of lymphocyte (B-cell or T-cell, which are the two main types of lymphocyte) from which the leukemia develops, and how mature the leukemia cells are.

 The subtypes of ALL include the following: